mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

 ---
-description: 'Step-by-step instructions to setup Google Cloud Life Sciences for Nextflow Tower.'
+description: 'Step-by-step instructions to setup Google Cloud Batch for Nextflow Tower.'
 ---

 ## Overview

+!!! warning
+    Tower's Google Cloud Batch support is in Beta — more features will be added as Nextflow GCB support is enhanced over time.

 !!! note "Requirements"
     This guide assumes you have an existing [Google Cloud Account](https://console.cloud.google.com).
 Sign-up for a free account [here](https://cloud.google.com/).

-Tower provides integration to Google Cloud via the [Cloud Life Sciences API](https://cloud.google.com/life-sciences/docs/reference/rest).
+Tower provides integration to Google Cloud via the [Batch API](https://cloud.google.com/batch/docs/reference/rest).

 The guide is split into two parts:

-1. How to configure your Google Cloud account to use the Google Life Sciences API.
+1. How to configure your Google Cloud account to use the Batch API.

-2. How to create a Google Cloud compute environment in Tower.
+2. How to create a Google Cloud Batch compute environment in Tower.

 ## Configure Google Cloud